Exemplars-guided Empathetic Response Generation Controlled by the Elements of Human Communication: Method

 \subsection{Training}

 We use Adam~\cite{DBLP:journals/corr/KingmaB14} to optimize the overall loss:

 where $\alpha_*$ are hyper-parameters to assign importance to constituent losses.
+Please check \cref{algo:lempex} and \cref{algo:lempexinference} for a brief overview of the algorithms used for training \modelname{} and doing inference using it.
 All the models were trained for 50 epochs; early-stopping was used with the patience of 5; the learning rate was set to 1e-5.
 We used a batch size of 8 for the pre-trained models and a batch size of 32 was used for the Glove-based models. $\alpha_{gen}$ was set to 1.0; $\alpha_{EP}, \alpha_{int}, \alpha_{exp}$, and $\alpha_{sent}$ were assigned to 0.1.
 The lower importance of the empathetic losses is noteworthy; assignment of higher importance resulted in empathetic, yet, vapid and repetitive responses in our experiments.
 The hyperparameters were fixed using a random search on the validation dataset.